Ericarthurc/clash-timer/README.md

 **TO DO**

 - [x] two font css variables; one for UI one for timers
+- [ ] different colors for war logs (normal, prep, and attack)
-- [ ] Login and Logout button need same css font styling
+- [ ] login and logout button need same css font styling
 - [ ] maybe similar label/input style as "creator" for login
 - [ ] component for when there isn't any timers
 - [x] add timer countdown functionality and math